srobinson0586/ttg-basic/2-c-programming/2.02_data_types/data_types.md

 The void type specifies that no value is available.
 It is used in three kinds of situations:

 **Function returns as void**
+- In C, each function needs to have a "type" unlike in Python.
+This "type" is the data type that you are returning from the function.
 - There are various functions in C which do not return any value.
 This is stated as they return `void`.
-- A function with no return value has the return type as void.
+- **A function with no return value has the return type as void.
 - Example:
 ```c
 void exit (int status);